ROCm/rocm-blogs/blogs/authors/gina-sitaraman.md

 # Gina Sitaraman

-Gina is a Senior Member of Technical Staff (SMTS), Software System Design Engineer in the Data Center GPU Solutions and Performance Analysis group.
+Gina Sitaraman is a Senior Member of Technical Staff (SMTS) Software System Design Engineer in the Data Center GPU Solutions and Performance Analysis group.
 She obtained her PhD in Computer Science from the University of Texas at Dallas.
-She has over a decade of experience developing and optimizing pre-processing, migration, and post-processing applications for seismic data.
-For this work, she uses hybrid MPI + OpenMP on CPU clusters and CUDA or OpenCL on GPUs.

-At AMD, Gina spends her time solving optimization challenges in scientific applications that run on large-scale HPC clusters.
+She has over a decade of experience developing and optimizing seismic data processing applications.
+She spends her time at AMD solving optimization challenges in scientific applications running on large-scale HPC clusters with AMD Instinct™ GPUs.